One of the most obvious ways to work and travel the world is by picking a job within the travel industry.

 Read along to find the best travel jobs!

 Work as Cabin Crew

 One of the oldest travel jobs is that of a cabin crew.
 After-all, working on a plane is the easiest way to get to travel the world for work!

 About 10 years ago, most of the Middle Eastern airlines were in full growth and were hiring hundreds of crew members.
-This is still a trend with IATA predicting that the number of aviation jobs will continue to grow, particularly in the ground staff, cabin crew and customer care departments.
+This is still a trend with ICAO (International Civil Aviation Organization) predicting that the number of aviation jobs will continue to grow, particularly in the ground staff, cabin crew and customer care departments.

-Job opportunities in Europe and the Americas are fewer with the majority of the passenger growth expected to come from Africa, the Middle East and Asia.
+Job opportunities in Europe and Oceania are fewer with the majority of the passenger growth expected to come from Africa, Asia and Latin America.
 For many cabin crew members, this means that the job will not only allow them to travel but also to live abroad.

 - What to expect: Crew members don’t work many hours a week, and in most European countries and the US, unions run tight rules on wellbeing and safety designed to limit the hours worked to ensure cabin crew members are in their fullest ability.
 However, airlines who fly long haul will have staff away from home for several days at a time because of the rest time between flights.
 For example, if you work for an airline like Emirates, you might be staffed on just three long-haul flights a month and be away from home for 5 days at a time.
 Smaller airlines who focus on shorter flights might have you sleeping home most nights.

 - Salaries: Medium.
 Great perks mean you and your family can fly at heavily discounted prices, albeit on standby.

 - Requirements: Usually basic education levels are required to be admitted for training at an airline.
 Speaking more than one language is a plus and having excellent interpersonal and customer service skills a must.
 Most airlines will have height restrictions (minimum and maximum) and require their crew to be able to swim.